avcton/avcton.github.io/content/Resources/Docker.md

 date: 2023-09-16
 ---

-> Packaging and containerisation of software so that they could run on any hardware
+> Packaging and containerisation of software so that they could run on any hardware.

 ## Components